 1994 Adam Sandler performs "The Chanukah Song" on the Weekend Update segment of Saturday Night Live, enlightening us to the fact that Harrison Ford, Paul Newman and David Lee Roth (among many others) are, in fact, Jewish.
-Released as a single the following year, the song reaches #10 US and become a seasonal favorite.More
+Released as a single the following year, the song reaches #10 US and becomes a seasonal favorite.More

 1990 Madonna appears on the news program Nightline, where she debuts her video for "Justify My Love," which MTV has refused to play.
 As the lascivious clip plays, Madonna provides commentary, answering questions from host Forrest Sawyer.More